Marcoshenrich/kelpscape/README.md

     }
 ```

-On each frame, `BehaviorController` loops through the mating object and checks collisions for all eligible bachelors using the Quadtree.
+On each frame, `BehaviorController` loops through the mating object and checks collisions for all eligible bachelors using the `Quadtree`.
 The type of collision being detected is point insertion, which checks that the XY (top left) coordinate of denizen A is inside the full rectanlge of denizen B. This was the most visually appealing approach.

 The Quadtree returns an array of all creatures the bachelor is colliding with.
 We loop through the array and check if they are colliding with a member of the same species, and if that denizen is also ready to mate.

-If so, the mate function is called on both, and they are both deleted from matingDenizensObj.
+If so, the mate function is called on both, and they are both deleted from `matingDenizensObj`.

 ```javascript
     //BehaviorController.denizensMate()